Do a quick Google search on Learning Content Strategy. Go ahead.

 Content strategy is the methodology to solve business goals through the systematic design, development, delivery, and maintenance of content.

-Before we dive deeper into what a content strategy looks like, let’s clear up any confusion between the learning strategy and the content strategy.
+Before we dive deeper into what a content management strategy looks like, let’s clear up any confusion between the learning strategy and the content strategy.
 We have found that 9 out of 10 organizations have a learning strategy.
 Only 1 out of 10 have a content strategy.

 To determine what to put into your content strategy document, first consider your organization’s learning strategy.
 Most learning strategies contain the following information: